Maca and Blueberry Smoothie Recipe for More Testosterone and Higher Libido

 Blueberries are full of free-radical scavenging antioxidants and health-promoting phytonutrients.
 It’s difficult for your body to make adequate testosterone if it’s under oxidative stress and berries of all types are great for combating this.

 Blueberries also contain resveratrol and calcium-D-glucarate, both considered beneficial for counteracting excessive estrogen and ensuring a positive hormone balance in your body.
+Basically, add blueberries, fresh or frozen, to as many smoothie recipes as you can.

 Grass Fed Whey Protein